KxSystems/docs/docs/ref/join.md

 (0;1.00 2.50;01b;`a;"abc")
 ```

-The result is a vector if both arguments are vectors or atoms of the same type.
+The result is a vector if both arguments are vectors or atoms of the same type; otherwise a mixed list.

 ```q
 q)1 2.4 5,-7.9 10               /float vectors